Bible Answer

 Luke 18:17 “Truly I say to you, whoever does not receive the kingdom of God like a child will not enter it at all.”

 The women were bringing infants to Jesus (presumably for a blessing).
-The disciples felt behavior this was inappropriate, probably because they didn’t believe Jesus should be burdened with concerns that were beneath His purpose and importance.
+The disciples felt this behavior was inappropriate, probably because they didn’t believe Jesus should be burdened with concerns that were beneath His purpose and importance.

 Notice in v.15 the women were bringing infants since the Greek word for “babies” is brephos, which is the word for infant (i.e., a child too young to walk).
 Nevertheless, when Jesus responds to the disciples, he uses a different Greek word.
-Jesus says permit the “children” to come to Him.
+Jesus says to let the “children” to come to Him.
 The Greek word for children is paidion, which generally refers to a school-age child.
-This distinction is important because it tells us that Jesus is not specifically addressing the issue of infants, which were being brought to HIm (much less was He speaking about the topic of baptism).
+This distinction is important because it tells us that Jesus is not specifically addressing the issue of infants, which were being brought to Him (much less was He speaking about the topic of baptism).

 Then in v.17 we come to understand why Jesus desires that children be allowed to physically come to Him.
-Jesus wishes to use the idea of children coming to visit Him physical as a metaphor for humanity coming to Him spiritually.
+Jesus wishes to use the idea of children coming to visit Him physically as a metaphor for humanity coming to Him spiritually.
 Jesus says that a child coming to Him is a model or picture for how every heart comes to saving faith.
 A child comes to Jesus in joy, with an expectation of a warm reception, without a sense of self-worth.
 A child brings nothing of worth to Jesus and makes no pay payment.
 Finally, a child trusts an adult without wavering.

 As we understand Jesus’ true purpose in comparing faith to children, we come to realize this passage offers no support for the practice of infant baptism.
 In fact, it says nothing at all about the subject whatsoever.
 Jesus spoke only of children, not infants, and His reference to children was only as a metaphor for saving faith.
 To draw any conclusion regarding the proper manner of baptism from this passage requires eisegetical manipulation of the text and is not a valid interpretation.